com-480-data-visualization/project-2023-ak_team/Milestone2.md

 - Incorporate storytelling elements:

     Add interactive elements that guide users through the story of the visualization, highlighting important connections and collaborations between actors and              directors.

+ # Extra Ideas

+Additionally, some more creative and challenging features could be:

+- Visually highlight connections between actors who have worked together in a movie that has either won or been nominated for an Oscar.
+Use a gold link to represent a movie that has won an Oscar, and a silver link to indicate a movie that has been nominated for an Oscar.
+Incorporate a feature that allows users to filter the movie catalogue by the decade in which the movie was released, giving a historical perspective on the actor's career.
+- Allow users to compare the career trajectories of two or more actors, displaying their respective movie catalogues side by side.
+- Incorporate a feature that shows the actor's connections to other industries, such as their involvement in theater or television.
+- Use natural language processing to extract themes and motifs from movie summaries and reviews.
+Visually display these themes and motifs as word clouds.

+These features may not be crucial to the overall meaning of the project, but they could enhance the visualization and provide users with a more immersive experience.